rohitturkar/3d_model_viewer_npmpackage/README.md

 Props

-`modelLink`: (string, required) The URL or path to the .glb or .gltf model you want to display.
+modelLink: (string, required) The URL or path to the .glb or .gltf model you want to display.
-`width`: (number, optional) The width of the canvas in pixels.
+width: (number, optional) The width of the canvas in pixels.
 Default is 150.
-`height`: (number, optional) The height of the canvas in pixels.
+height: (number, optional) The height of the canvas in pixels.
 Default is 150.
-`enableRotation`: (boolean, optional) Enable or disable the ability to rotate the model.
+enableRotation: (boolean, optional) Enable or disable the ability to rotate the model.
 Default is true.
-`enableZoom`: (boolean, optional) Enable or disable the ability to zoom into the model.
+enableZoom: (boolean, optional) Enable or disable the ability to zoom into the model.
 Default is true.

 ### Example Use Cases